ovh/terraform-ovh-publiccloud-cfssl/examples/cfssl-glance-image/README.md

 # Cfssl Glance Image

-This folder shows an example of how to use the [install-cfssl](../../modules/install-cfssl) module with [Packer](https://www.packer.io/) to create an [an Openstack Glance Image](https://docs.openstack.org/glance/latest/) that has Cfssl installed on top of CensOS 7.
+This folder shows an example of how to use the [install-cfssl](../../modules/install-cfssl) module with [Packer](https://www.packer.io/) to create an [an Openstack Glance Image](https://docs.openstack.org/glance/latest/) that has Cfssl installed on top of CentOS 7 and CoreOS Container Linux.

 This image will have [Cfssl](https://www.cfssl.io/) installed.
 To see how to deploy this image, check out the [module's main script](../../README.md).